capitalistlion/gmail_python_function/README.md

 # Gmail Python Function
-FastAPI &amp; Python code for sending emails using gmail (or other providers)
+Python function for sending emails using gmail (or other providers)

 ## Requirements